 Take a moment to honor the great Patanjali who an entirely new wave of young mat-slingers often confuse with a sweet dessert that follows your dhal and rice course.
 Give reverence to the Rig Veda that is absolutely not the great-grandfather of the Lord Vader.
 Exhale and release any judgment around the effectiveness of hip-hop yoga, wine and

-yoga, or products like Water Mat Yoga to accelerate your union with “the god head.”
-If Western yoga culture is going through its adolescence, then it needs our support, wisdom, and compassion as it navigates through the madness of the modern-day mass media marketplace.
+yoga, or products like Water Mat Yoga to accelerate your union with The God Head.
+If Western yoga culture is going through its adolescence, then it needs our wisdom, and compassion as it navigates through the madness of the modern-day mass media marketplace.

-Extend your neck and stretch out your finger tips as if you were reaching for a playlist that didn’t drag your already tender heart through an emotional roller coaster of breakup songs courtesy of Rhianna, Dido, and Adele.
+Extend your neck and stretch out your finger tips as if you were reaching for a playlist that didn’t drag your already tender heart through an emotional roller coaster of breakup songs courtesy of Rhianna, Lana Del Ray and Adele.
 Release any guilt for weeping about the tragedies of your life while simultaneously staring at the hottie in front of you through the tears.